IOS-Codepath-Fall-2021/CO_OP/README.md

 ## Schema
 [This section will be completed in Unit 9]
 ### Models
-[A table of models for Reading from database:]
+[A table of models for Reading from database] {optional- currently app do not need user database- that is Beta version}
    | Property      | Type     | Description |
    | ------------- | -------- | ------------|
    | objectId      | String   | unique id for the user post (default field) |